graphql/graphql-spec/README.md

 variety of backends, frameworks, and languages, which will necessitate a collaborative effort across projects and organizations.
 This technical preview marks the beginning of that process.

+If you're interested in building a GraphQL server or tools for GraphQL clients, please join our public [Slack discussion](https://graphql-slack.herokuapp.com/).

 ## Getting Started